How to Foam Roll Your Forearms

 These are called trigger points.
 We’ll get back to these in a minute.

-If you’re experiencing wrist pain or tendonitis, avoid foam rolling the area directly.
+Avoid foam rolling the area directly if you're experiencing wrist pain or tendonitis.
 This will aggravate your injury and cause even more pain.

 Release trigger points on the inner forearm

-After thoroughly massaging the entire inner forearm, place the foam roller directly over one of the trigger points.
+After thoroughly massaging the inner forearm, place the foam roller directly over one of the trigger points.
 Without moving the roller, squeeze to apply pressure and move your wrist up and down.
-As you move your wrist through flexion (palm facing down) and extension (palm facing up), the foam roller will break down the hard myofascial tissue that surrounds the forearm muscle.
+Moving your wrist through flexion (palm facing down) and extension (palm facing up), the foam roller will break down the hard myofascial tissue surrounding the forearm muscle.

-Perform 5-10 complete repetition (wrist moves up and down) before moving onto the next trigger point.
+Perform 5-10 repetitions (wrist moves up and down) before moving on to the next trigger point.

-This connective tissue is directly responsible for muscle tightness; and as a result, the pain & soreness you’re currently experiencing.
+This connective tissue is directly responsible for muscle tightness and, as a result, the pain & soreness you're currently experiencing.
 This technique of applying pressure with the foam roller during wrist flexion and extension is called active release therapy (ART).
 It actively breaks down scar tissue, reduces pain, and promotes a natural healing response.
-And as a side benefit, it enables you to gently stretch damaged tendons in a controlled setting, further aiding the healing process.
+As a side benefit, it lets you gently stretch damaged tendons in a controlled setting, further aiding the healing process.

-Usually performed by a massage therapist, the Rolflex is the only self-massage tool that enables you to perform ART at home or on-the-go, rather than a doctor’s office.
+Usually performed by a massage therapist, the Rolflex is the only self-massage tool that enables you to perform ART at home or on the go rather than in a doctor's office.

-Once you’ve released pressure on the inner forearm, flip the Rolflex over so that it rests on top of your forearm.
+Once you've released pressure on the inner forearm, flip the Rolflex over to rest on top of your forearm.
 Foam roll the top of your forearm from wrist to elbow, avoiding any aggravated tendons.
 Do this for 30-60 seconds.

 Release trigger points on the outer forearm

-Just as with the inner forearm, you’re going to use the Rolflex to perform self-myofascial release on the outer part of your forearm.
+Just as with the inner forearm, you'll use the Rolflex to perform self-myofascial release on the outer part of your forearm.

-Place the foam roller directly over a trigger point and without moving the roller, move your wrist up and down in a controlled motion.
+Place the foam roller directly over a trigger point.
+Without moving the roller, move your wrist up and down in a controlled motion.
 Perform 5-10 repetitions of wrist flexion and extension.

 Now, on the same trigger point, rotate your wrist to initiate pronation (palm up) and supination (palm down).
-You won’t fully rotate your forearm 180 degrees, but the point is to massage the muscle in a perpendicular, or transverse, direction.
-Perform 5-10 reps of both pronation and supination before moving on to the next trigger point.
+You won't fully rotate your forearm 180 degrees.
+Still, the point is to massage the muscle in a perpendicular or transverse direction.
+Perform 5-10 reps of pronation and supination before moving on to the next trigger point.

 This entire sequence should take 3-5 minutes.
 Make sure to repeat this process on both the left and right forearm.
 Even if you’re only experiencing pain on one side, this foam rolling technique will help prevent future pain & injuries from occurring.